The Vampires - Skydancer

 Meatshell’s third album The Elevator Child is full of contradiction.
 And perhaps that was always going to be the case.
 The duo’s namesake is itself pluralist in nature - at once soft and hard, full and voidal, exposed and shielded.
 The fluidity that is anchored in the dual nature of their project allows Saragossi and Svoboda to push and pull as they see fit across concept, process and form.

-Chris Abrahams and Dave Symes - Distant Birds, VOL. 01 & 02
+Distant Birds, VOL. 01 & 02

 Distant Birds is the hypnotic new collaboration between Chris Abrahams (The Necks) and Dave Symes (Boy & Bear).
 A project born from deep musical trust and mutual curiosity, VOL. 01 & 02 traverses twilight soundscapes of pulsing grooves, moody atmospheres and extended improvisational forms.
 Channeling 70s Afrobeat, soul, and dub-reggae influences, the music is raw yet intricately textured-Moog synths, Fender Rhodes and Hammond organs swirl over infectious bass lines, with layers of saxophone and trumpet doubling Abraham’s extended right hand extemporisations, and Evan Manell’s subtly shifting drum patterns.
 The result is a world of syncopated hooks and rhythmic interplay, designed as much for the dancefloor as for immersive, headphone listening.
 Recorded live in single takes, the album captures the spontaneity and fluid energy of the trio in full flight.